 What is Donor Milk?

-Donor milk comes from screened breastfeeding women.
-The milk is pasteurised and tested to make it the safest option of all the supplements if a mother’s own milk is insufficient or unavailable.
+Donor milk comes from people who are screened and breastfeeding their own pēpi.
+The milk is pasteurised to make it the safest option of all the supplements if a mother’s own milk is insufficient or unavailable.

 Why choose donor milk?